 WTA Rabat Day 1 Predictions Including Mayar Sherif vs Kateryna Baindl

-Mayar Sherif ahead of WTA Rabat
+Mayar Sherif in action ahead of the WTA Palermo Open.

 With Roland Garros just one week away, we have the final warm-up events taking place for players trying to play themselves into form or maintain their momentum.
 At WTA Rabat, top seed and defending champion Martina Trevisan begins the daunting task of defending almost 1000 points across the upcoming three weeks, which could see her drop out of the Top 80.
 As always, we here at LWOT will preview and predict every match.
 Who do you think will win?